 I’m not sure how well I processed it myself.
 I think you just have to accept life’s lovely irregularity and disorder, and walk forward into its surprises.
 Life will keep flicking its cards at you, whether you like it or not.
 Sometimes, just sometimes, it’ll be the Ace of Hearts.
 Mostly, though, it’s life’s equivalent of some long-defunct loyalty scheme, or a gift card you failed to use before it expired.

 The expert who caught my eye most was a forty-something man in a waistcoat and what I think was a white fedora.
-(My parents didn’t have The Observer Book of Hats when I was growing up, so my knowledge of such things is, like my hair, somewhat thin.)
 He seemed rather charming, in that slightly awkward way some men have when they are trying too hard.
 Energetic and excitable in front of the camera, he relaxed once shooting was over, sat back in his chair and rested both his hands contentedly on his crotch.
 It seemed an instinctive gesture of comfort and self-reassurance; young boys do it a lot.
-I wouldn’t, of course, call the ball-cupper a young boy, but we all retain things of childhood inside us.
+I wouldn’t, of course, call him a young boy, but we all retain things of childhood inside us.
 Perhaps that was one of his.